boredom101/contextutron/README.md

 `./swish.sh -t <theme> [-s <icon size>] [-x]`

-`-x` activates splash mode, in which there is no window decorations.
+`-x` activates dock mode, in which there are no window decorations.

 ## Screenshots